RuthJNelson/Machine-Learning-Statistics/README.md

 # Statistics
 The following repository contains example files using linear and logistic regression in JupyterLab and Matlab

-The **Linear and Logistic Regression using random variables** contains code for the collowing visualisations:

-The **Linear and Logistic Regression using random variables** contains code for the collowing visualisations:
+The **Linear and Logistic Regression using random variables** contains code for the following visualisations:

 ![Plot_2](https://github.com/RuthJNelson/Statistics/blob/master/Images/A.png)